Staff Interview by EHN Guest Writer

 Written by Lorelie Rozzano, an internationally recognized author and advocate.

-If you would like to learn more about the CTAP and TPIP treatment programs offered by EHN Canada, or if you have any questions about trauma, addiction or mental health, please call us at one of the numbers below.
+If you would like to learn more about the addiction and mental health treatment programs provided by EHN Canada, enroll yourself in one of our programs, or refer someone else, please call us at one of the numbers below.
 Our phone lines are open 24/7—so you can call us anytime.